deyan18/AritMath/README.md

-# ArithMath - Kotlin Math Game App
+# AritMath - Kotlin Math Game App

 ![App screenshots](https://i.imgur.com/cO0QRIO.png)

 This project was developed as part of the "Master's Degree in Software Engineering: Cloud, Data, and Information Technology Management" program.
-ArithMath is a simple multiplication game app developed in Kotlin for Android.
+AritMath is a simple multiplication game app developed in Kotlin for Android.
 The app allows users to guess the correct answer for given multiplication problems and provides features such as user high score, lives, countdown timer, points, and level up functionality.

 ## Features